RTOS Architectures that Solve the Diminishing Bandwidth Problem (with Multi-core Support): Introduction

 Many embedded systems have real-time constraints.
 Concretely, upon receiving its input, a system may have to produce its output within a certain deadline.
 Current real-time operating systems solve this problem and are therefore a common component of such embedded systems.
 Unfortunately, however, they also introduce the possibility of data loss.
 If such data loss is observed, either the bandwidth of the incoming data must be decreased, or if this is not under the control of the system developer, the other solution is to utilize a more powerful system with a higher operating frequency.
 This is unnecessary.
 An even worse scenario is when data is lost unbeknownst to the user - in a scientific application, this is a loss of knowledge.

 The paper is organized as follows: Section II presents a background on embedded systems and real-time operating systems.
 A basic understanding of developing applications for real-time operating systems is expected.
 Section III introduces the \textit{Defer Structure RTOS Architecture} and compares and contrasts four defer structures.
 Section IV presents the \textit{Barriers and Requests RTOS Architecture} and describes two different embodiments.
 Section V introduces the \textit{Strictly Atomic RTOS Architecture}.
-Finally section VI describes the two hardware solutions to the \textit{Diminishing Bandwidth Problem}; the first is for systems where a DMA controller is unavailable or unneeded, while the second introduces a new DMA controller design.
-Section VII contains a discussion, concluding remarks, and future extensions to the work.
+Two hardware solutions to the \textit{Diminishing Bandwidth Problem} are described in Section VI; the first is for systems where a DMA controller is unavailable or unneeded, while the second introduces a new DMA controller design.
+Section VII considers multi-core systems and associated implications.
+Section VIII contains a discussion with concluding remarks.